 Gloves and Masks ON please!
 Lime is caustic so protection is definitely required.

-Create a slurry, taking up a small amount of the freshly screened indigo liquid, I recommend 100 ml to start, add a teaspoon of lime, and blend in well.
+Create a slurry, taking up a small amount of the freshly screened indigo liquid, or filtered water, I recommend 100 ml to start, add a teaspoon of lime, and blend in well.
 Increase the amount of lime gradually, until the consistency is that of maple syrup.
-Increase the amount of liquid if needs be.
+Increase the amount of liquid, so as the lime shows a drop out of Calcium or white paste at the bottom of your lime container.
+You'll be left with a near clear indoxyl but for the tinge of blue or clear lime water.
+This can take half and hour to an hour to separate.

 Alternatively, you can also use Lime putty, though this is less frequently found at the hardware store but from specialists.
 This then removes the dust element from the equation.
-I sieve lime putty to break it down into rice sized particles to blend it into the liquid.
+The putty can then be broken down through a sieve into rice sized particles to blend it into your chosen liquid.

-If this is the case.
-Down tools!
+If you PH measure is good, dark flocculant apparent, down tools!
 The indigo will need a good 24 hours to settle to the bottom of the vessel.
 You've had your work out, time for a cuppa.

 Day 2